Can the US or any country run out of money?

 The currency devalues to a large enough extent to rectify the balance of payments issues.

-When a currency devalues, they can afford fewer imports and their exports become cheaper.
+When a currency devalues, they can afford fewer imports and their exports become cheaper for other countries.
 That helps close any current account deficit that might exist.

 But if they have a lot of foreign-denominated debt, it’s like a big surge in interest rates because their money no longer goes as far.